 Fast, reliable network access has become increasingly important to research and instruction and to the administrative applications that run the daily business of the University.
 As the need for highly reliable network access has grown, support of existing network infrastructure and planning for the future has become increasingly complex.

 - Highly reliable network service — Net-to-Switch will provide you with the switches that best meet your business and technical requirements.
-These include 1 Gb and 10 Gb data center and distribution switches, as well as switches to support research environments with high-speed and high-bandwidth requirements.

 - 24/7 equipment monitoring and maintenance — University IT monitors network equipment 24/7, and will diagnose and repair equipment problems or failures that affect an entire network or subnet as they occur.

 - Local changes — Your Local Network Administrator (LNA) maintains control of patching active ports in the network closet.
 This allows for quick turnaround and flexibility in active port coverage.